gapcoin-project/C-Utils/README.md

 and give them work without recreating the threads (less syscalls)

+Timeout
+---
+A fork, shared memory and sigterm based timeout

 Time Diff
 ---
 Just an util to calculate the diffenece between two times (timval struct)

-Timeout
+WAFE
 ---
-A fork, shared memory and sigterm based timeout
+Low level implementation of the WAVE-RIFF file format